whynot-agency/flutter_edflib/README.md

 ## Credits

-This is basically a fork of [dartedflib](https://github.com/Praxa-Sense/dartedflib), adjusted to use with Flutter.
+This is just updated version of original package [dartedflib](https://github.com/Praxa-Sense/dartedflib) which implied that libEDF must be bundled to or deployed with the host application.

 ## Features